jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 * `let $foo = baz[0] in bar[? baz == $foo ] | [0]`
 * `let $a = b, $c = d in bar[*].[$a, $c, foo, bar]`

+It's worth noting that this is the first JEP to introduce keywords into the
+language: the `let` and `in` keywords.
+These are not reserved keywords, these words can continue to be used as identifiers in expressions.
+There are no backwards incompatible changes being proposed with this JEP.
+The grammar rules unambiguously describe whether ``let`` is meant to be interpreted as a keyword or as an identifier (often referred to as contextual keywords).

 ### New evaluation rules

 Let expressions are evaluated as follows.